Atrial Fibrillation (A-Fib) Research Study

 We are currently enrolling volunteers to take part in our research studies for people who have or have not been diagnosed with Atrial Fibrillation but experience symptoms.

-- Receive regular monitoring at trial visits, including blood pressure, pulse rate, ECG, blood and urine tests, height and weight etc.
+- Receive regular monitoring during study visits, which may include heart rhythm assessments, ECGs, blood pressure measurements, pulse checks, blood and urine tests, and other study-related evaluations.

 For further information and to discuss your eligibility with our team, please complete our online form.